GDPR - Privacy Notice

 - On our office computers.
 These are password-protected, backed up regularly, and the offices are always locked out of working hours as well as the whole building being securely locked.

 We will never share your data with anyone who does not need access without your written consent.
 Only the following people/agencies may have access to your data:

-- Your practitioner(s) in order that they can provide you with treatment.
+- Your tutor(s) in order that they can provide you with the training/course.

 - The provider of our Private Practice Software (PPS) who store and process some of our data on their fully encrypted system.